tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 {{< /imgproc >}}

 The key thing to realize is a single object with a lot of attributes is itself _not_ Object Oriented.
-Instead it's a 1970's style [Structured Program](https://en.wikipedia.org/wiki/Structured_programming) in disguise.
+Instead, it's a 1970s style [Structured Program](https://en.wikipedia.org/wiki/Structured_programming) in disguise.
 The attributes of the object are the **global variables** of the program, and the object's methods are the program's **functions**.
 Every function